A reader recently sent me an email asking for practical advice on how to make digital marketing work for small businesses.

 Those specific terms people search for are known in SEO as keywords.
 You want to include them in your page titles, and in content on your site.
 In addition to product or service descriptions, you might have pages (a blog, perhaps) that answer questions your customers ask.
 For example, if you’re a pest control company you might have an article on your site to answer the question, “What’s making raised up ridges in my lawn?”
 A roofer might have pages on their website comparing types of shingles, or the merits of various types of roof ventilation systems.

 SEO is more than just putting keywords on webpages.
 But following the simple digital marketing strategies described in this article about basic search engine optimization will help your customers find you on the Internet.

-Email marketing is the most cost-effective method of reaching out to and keeping your business fresh in the mind of your customers, clients and prospects.
-A permission-based email list is the way to get existing customers to return to your website for additional purchases, or (for content sites) to view more advertising-supported content.
+Email marketing is the most cost-effective method of reaching out to customers, clients and prospects and building brand awareness.
+A permission-based email list helps remind existing customers to return to your website for additional purchases.
+If you run a content website, email marketing brings readers back to the site to view advertising-supported content.
 (Permission-based means subscribers have given you permission to send them email.)

 It also offers a means to get back in contact with website visitors who find your site once but aren’t yet ready to take action and leave.
 If you invite those people to sign up for an email list, you can stay in contact with them, providing them with ongoing information and keeping your name, website and contact info top of mind.
 Without an email list, they could easily forget you.